vocalpy/vak/README.md

 To use this code, the data has to be arranged in a certain format and in a specific folder structure.
 ### Spectrograms and labels
 Currently, all data files must be in Matlab format.
 Each training file should contain 2 variables:
 * s - A Nf x Nt real matrix of the spectrogram.
 Nt is the number of time steps.
-Nf is the number of frequency bins (the current code assumes 513 but this can be changed by updating the variable __input_vec_size__).
+Nf is the number of frequency bins (the current code assumes 513 but this can be changed by updating the variable __input_vec_size__ but will also require changing parameters of the neural network convolutional and max pooling layers).
 The values in this matrix should range from 0 to 0.8 with 0 indicating low energy in the time-spectral bin.
 * labels - A 1 x Nt real vector that contains the manually annotated label for each time step.
 Use 0 to annotate silence or non-syllable noise.
 Testing or unlabeled files need to contain only the variable `s`.